michael2012z/bitruler/README.md

 # bitruler

-`bitruler` is a command-line utility for visualizing, decoding, and inspecting unsigned integers as bits, hexadecimal digits, and common numeric formats.
+`bitruler` is a command-line utility for visualizing, decoding, and inspecting data as bits, hexadecimal digits, and common numeric formats.

 It prints a compact bit ruler that makes it easier to see where each nibble and bit position sits inside a value.